darmarj/Polaris/docs/docker.md

 - runc: This is the low-level container runtime (the thing that actually creates and runs containers).
 It includes libcontainer, a native Go-based implementation for creating containers.

-In reality, when you run a container with <backgrd class="rouge">docker</backgrd>, you’re actually running it through the Docker daemon, containerd, and then runc.
+In reality, when you run a container with <span class="rouge">docker</span>, you’re actually running it through the Docker daemon, containerd, and then runc.

 ## Dockershim: Docker in Kubernetes
 Kubernetes includes a component called __dockershim__, which allows it to support Docker.